avolkov/2017-11-14-3d-printing/main_script.rst

 Max feedrate
 ============

 Basically the default speed of each axis and the extruder.
-The default values are a little high and it's nice to use conservative values as when feedrate is too high for a motor to handle it will lock up.
+The default values are a little high.

+When feedrate is too high for a motor to handle it will lock up.
 I needed to decrease max feed rate for Z motors connected in parallel on a 12V system several times before they stopped randomly locking up.
+24V system has much more torque so this doesn't seem to be a problem.

 .. code-block:: C